 Next tear off a label from each box of treats you just bought.
 Tape all the labels together to make one great looking ice cream truck sign.
 Tape your sign to an homemade cardboard ice cream truck or to a rolled down window in your car; crank up the music and shout "Ice Cream Truck Time."
 You'll hear the sound of feet running in no time.

 How you distribute the ice cream is up to you.
 Last year I made prices.
 My kids earned ice cream truck money based on their performance of chores for the week.
 This year, I've picked different times of the month that I will do ice cream truck if they have completed all the day's assignments.
 And of course, there is nothing wrong with doing it for fun.
-You could even drive to a friend's house and give them a fun surprise!

 Looking for a homemade solution to fill your Ice Cream Truck?
 My boys and I had a blast making this Mud Pie Frozen Yogurt.